Buffalo wings are a delight, and here’s how to reheat chicken wings effectively.

-There are a couple of ways of doing this.
+There are a couple of ways for doing this.

 Depending on if you want to deep fry the wings or not.

-You can drain the wings on a paper towel if too much oil remains on the wings.
+You can drain the wings on a paper towel if too much oil stays behind.

 Then place them in a bowl with additional sauce, mix until well coated and serve.